bitcraze/crazyflie-firmware/docs/development/openocd_gdb_debugging.md

     brew install arm-none-eabi-gcc

 ### Install the Cortex Debug Extension

+First ensure that you have the ARM GCC toolchain and OpenOCD installed and in your path.
+To check, run:

+    which openocd
+    which arm-none-eabi-gcc

+The path to your OpenOCD binary and ARM GCC binary should output.
+If not, try installing them again.

 Install the [extension](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) either by clicking "Install" on the web page, or by searching "Cortex Debug" in the Extensions tab of VS Code.